MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/unit-test-mocking.md

 - The production database isn’t available.
 - External web requests will fail.

+> [!NOTE]
-> **Note: **we don’t in fact want to make external web requests from a unit test in the first place because ultimately we want to run unit tests as part of a continuous integration build.
+> We don’t in fact want to make external web requests from a unit test in the first place because ultimately we want to run unit tests as part of a continuous integration build.
 Unit tests should run quickly and not depend on connectivity, nor should we break the build because of a network timeout.
 Again, these are matters for integration testing.

 How, then, can we run this code at all?
 The answer is simple: we fake it, which means creating stubs—or mocks, as they’re commonly called—that intercept calls to external dependencies to mimic the data they return.